 - Don’t put anything unusual down the toilet.

 - Don’t go overboard with the toilet paper.

 - Keep a plunger near your toilet to tackle smaller issues before they get bigger.

 - Try not to use heavy duty cleaners.

 - Don’t overlook problems – fix them immediately.

 - Try a different toilet paper.

 Caustic soda is another name for Soda Crystals, right?

 No. Caustic soda is not another name for soda crystals.
-You can read more about soda crystals here.
+You can learn what soda crystals are in our guide.